 1 x 30mm/2 x 15mm

-The Dornier Do-335 was the fastest propeller driven aircraft of World War II.
-The first prototype Dornier Do-335 flew on Oct.
+The Dornier Do-335 called Pfeil (arrow) was the fastest propeller driven aircraft of World War II.
+The first prototype flew on Oct.
 17, 1943.
 Power was by two Daimler Benz DB 603 engines rated at 1,761 take-off h.p. each.

 Test pilots reported speed, acceleration and maneuverability as well as or superior to any single engine aircraft.

-Items needing improving in the Do-335 were the rearward visibility and a tall, somewhat weak, landing gear structure necessary for propeller clearance.
-Later versions of the Pfeil had rear view mirrors in blisters added to the canopy, improved engine cooling, and redesigned landing gear doors.
+Items needing improving in the Dornier Do-335 were the rearward visibility and a tall, somewhat weak, landing gear structure necessary for propeller clearance.
+Later versions of the aircraft had rear view mirrors in blisters added to the canopy, improved engine cooling, and redesigned landing gear doors.

 The concept for the Dornier Do-335 came from the Dornier flying boats with push-pull engines built during World War I. Advantages of the design were less drag, better control in case of loss of one engine and better maneuverability.

 By the spring of 1944, Dornier submitted an updated version of his bomber.
-It received funding by the German government and was designated the Do-335.
+It received funding by the German government.
 However, later that year, the government changed the requirements of the aircraft from a bomber to that of a fighter bomber.
 Dornier had to modify his bomber to meet the new requirements and that delayed production.

 By the end of the war only fourteen Dornier Do-335 aircraft had been produced.